SantiagoSotoC/node-alarmdecoder/README.md

 # node-alarmdecoder
-Node.JS client for listening and parsing AlarmDecoder events over ser2sock.
-Dependency-free.
+Node.JS client for listening and parsing AlarmDecoder events over ser2sock with rfx support based on Alan Ibrus work.

 Easily control and monitor DSC and Ademco / Honeywell Vista alarm systems with a PC, HA system, PLC or embedded device.